 The "Red Shirt" protesters are supporters of

-Thaksin Shinawatra, who have taken to streets after the Democrat Party Leader Abhisit Vejjajiva came to power, which was a real blow to Thaksin's role as a behind-the-scenes political master.
+Thaksin Shinawatra, who have taken to the streets after the Democrat Party Leader Abhisit Vejjajiva came to power, which was a real blow to Thaksin's role as a behind-the-scenes political master.
 The group was formed in 2008, as a counter to the yellow-shirted anti-Thaksin PAD and is centered around a body known as The United Front of Democracy Against Dictatorship ( UDD).
 Its primary backing came from Thailand's rural and urban poor, in particular in the north and northeast.
 It has been an open secret that red-shirts have been paid "cash in hand" by Thaksin to take part in demonstrations and riots (see the video clip further down).
 The Red Shirts want the current prime minister, Abhisit Vejjajiva, to resign and call elections, saying that his rise to power was illegitimate.
-They also accuse members of the Thai elite, particularly the military and judiciary of undermining democracy.
+They also accused members of the Thai elite, particularly the military and judiciary of undermining democracy.
 One protest banner summed it up: " Stop Privy Council Rule, Bring Back True Democracy".
-The actual intend of Thaksin's loyalists, however, is to bring Thaksin back to power.
-As of now, Thaksin remains in exile, his allies have been forced out of government and the red shirt riots are over.
+The actual intent of Thaksin's loyalists, however, is to bring Thaksin back to power.
+As of now, Thaksin remains in exile, his allies have been forced out of government and the red-shirt riots are over.
 The situation in Bangkok has returned to normal.
-The fallout of political fightings will only become apparent in days and weeks ahead, but expect it to be appalling and long-lasting.
+The fallout of political fightings will only become apparent in days and weeks ahead but expect it to be appalling and long-lasting.
 So where Thailand will go from here?
 The current political situation is fluid and fraught with uncertainty.
-Despite the end of this particular battle, the divisions still remain deep.
+Despite the end of this particular battle, the divisions remain deep.
 How long before they resurface again?

 The recent escalation of protests against Abhisit's government has seen the emergence of a shadowy pro-government militia group dubbed the "Blue Shirts."